pawanti8421/Weather-website/README.md

 How It Works:

-Fetching Data: When a user enters a location or the site detects the user's geolocation, a request is sent to the OpenWeather API.
+Fetching Data: When a user enters a location or the site detects the user's geolocation, a request is sent to the OpenWeathermap API.

 Processing Data: The received data is processed to extract relevant information such as temperature, weather description, and forecast details.